What is Happening in the Brains of Individuals with Cocaine Use Disorder Who Choose Money Over Drugs?

 For those without substance use disorder (SUD), this decision is not a difficult one.
 Indeed, only 8% of controls chose cocaine now versus money later.
-Interestingly though, 50% of those with cocaine addiction chose future money over cocaine, suggesting if the future reward is large enough and meaningful, chronic cocaine users will make the “healthy”, recovery-consistent choice.
-It is worth noting that, consistent with prior work, chronic cocaine users demonstrated a greater likelihood of choosing smaller immediate rewards over larger later rewards relative to controls.
+Interestingly though, 50% of those with cocaine addiction chose future money over cocaine, suggesting if the future reward is large enough and meaningful, individuals with chronic cocaine use disorder will make the “healthy”, recovery-consistent choice.
+It is worth noting that, consistent with prior work, individuals with chronic cocaine use disorder users demonstrated a greater likelihood of choosing smaller immediate rewards over larger later rewards relative to controls.

-While they conducted many analyses, authors’ primary interest was to examine brain activity with fMRI during instances where the cocaine users chose future monetary reward.
+While they conducted many analyses, authors’ primary interest was to examine brain activity with fMRI during instances where the individuals with chronic cocaine use disorder chose future monetary reward.